Limited coverage drugs

 Note: PharmaCare coverage is not retroactive.
 SA approval or a CPA must be in place before a patient fills a prescription.

 - The CPA for dalteparin: “PharmaCare coverage will be provided for a patient who meets the limited coverage criteria and whose prescription is written by an orthopedic surgeon who has entered into a Collaborative Prescribing Agreement (PDF, 291 KB).
 Due to the individual nature of each Collaborative Prescribing Agreement, the agreement must be signed by the prescriber and not their delegate.”

 - The Practitioner Exemptions section for chloroquine: “Practitioners in the following specialty are not required to submit a Special Authority request for coverage: rheumatologists”

 - The Collaborative Prescribing Agreement (CPA) (PDF, 400KB) for glatiramer acetate.

-CPAs and practitioner exemptions are tied in PharmaNet to the prescriber’s ID.
-If a different prescriber, who does not share the specialty or CPA, rewrites a prescription, and their ID is entered in PharmaNet as the prescriber, the patient will not have coverage for that drug.
+CPAs and practitioner exemptions are tied to the prescriber ID in PharmaNet.
+If a different prescriber who does not share the specialty or CPA rewrites a prescription and their ID is entered in PharmaNet as the prescriber, the patient will not have coverage for that drug.

 If this occurs, check the patient’s PharmaNet profile and/or ask the patient for more information.
 If you identify another prescriber able to prescribe under a CPA or practitioner exemption, you can contact that prescriber, confirm they intend for the patient to receive the prescription, and enter that prescriber’s ID in the claim.
 It is acceptable to confirm the prescription information by phone, but you must document any change to the Prescriber ID on the script.